turingcompl33t/wmp/README.md

 ### Testing

 The `catch2` unit testing library is used to write tests against `wmp`.
-One the test suite is built, run the tests with `ctest`.
+Once the test suite is built, run the tests with `ctest`.